touying-typ/touying/src/utils.typ

 }

-/// Determine if a content is a metadata with a specific kind
+/// Determine if a content is a metadata with a specific kind.
 #let is-kind(it, kind) = {
   is-metadata(it) and type(it.value) == dictionary and it.value.at("kind", default: none) == kind
 }

-/// Determine if a content is a heading in a specific depth
+/// Determine if a content is a heading in a specific depth.
 #let is-heading(it, depth: 9999) = {
   type(it) == content and it.func() == heading and it.depth <= depth
 }

-/// Call a `self => {..}` function and return the result, or just return the content
+/// Call a `self => {..}` function and return the result, or just return the content.
 #let call-or-display(self, it) = {
   if type(it) == function {
     it = it(self)